Jesuitman/m2-travel-tracker/README.md

 ## 📝 Observations && ❓ Questions
 I had to completely change all of my mindset when it came to working with API because I hit several bumps that made me rethink how I was importing variables

+## Instructions for the User Test
+1. Follow readme instructions to get the project up and running
+2. Use travel10 as a username, travel as a password.
+3. You will see various trips pop up!
+Scroll through and see what trips are pending, costs of trips, and all past trips.
+4. Schedule a trip.
+Add as many travelers as you want!
+Add as many days as you would like!
+5. Select any destination from the dropdown menu
+6. When you click submit, you should see your new trip in the pending trips section as well as the cost field updated to show you how much you'll be spending.

 ## Results from the User Test: